Our People

 Executive Director

-Peter is a strategic-minded, impact driven and outcomes-oriented business leader, with a deep set of skills and experience accumulated over 20+ years working within the private sector (local and multi-national companies) and public sector, including international government agencies in Aotearoa New Zealand, Australia and Fiji.
+Peter is a strategic-minded, impact driven and outcomes-oriented leader, with a deep set of skills and experience accumulated over 25+ years working within the private sector (local and multi-national companies) and public sector, including international government agencies in Aotearoa New Zealand, Australia and Fiji.

-Ata joined CID in March 2023 following an extensive career working in the private, public and NGO sectors in the US, Vietnam, and New Zealand.
+Ata joined CID in April 2023 following an extensive career working in the private, public and NGO sectors in the US, Vietnam, and New Zealand.
+This included roles with New Zealand Trade and Enterprise, the Australian Department of Immigration and Citizenship, International SOS, British Business Group Vietnam, and Parliamentary Services.

 She returned to New Zealand in 2017 after more than three decades aboard, working first in the electorate office of Hon.
-Poto Williams and most recently with Te Tari Taiwhenua (Department of Internal Affairs) providing governance support to the Executive Leadership Team.
+Poto Williams (former Minister of Community and Voluntary Sector, Conservation, Building and Construction, Police) and most recently with Te Tari Taiwhenua, Department of Internal Affairs, as a Senior Advisor Governance providing support to the Executive Leadership Team.

 Standards and Humanitarian Manager